 Bluebird Diet for Creating Bluebird Habitat

-Once bluebirds have taken up residence, watching the houses and removing nests as soon as young birds have left may increase the chances of a second clutch.
+Once bluebirds have taken up residence, watching the houses and removing nests as soon as young birds have left may increase the chances of a second hatch.
 As a minimum, the houses should be cleaned and repaired in early February each year.
-Nesting boxes constructed per the directions below and properly located are usually eagerly accepted by bluebirds – we were generally successful in attracting bluebirds even when we lived in the suburbs.

 Nancy says